 Homemade Zucchini Bread Recipe

-I know in a couple weeks, us gardeners will be looking for lots of different recipes to use all that fresh garden zucchini.
-I still have bags and bags of shredded left in the freezer so I’ve been making zucchini bread with it.
-My husband loves this recipe and he’s been eating the bread like it’s going out of style.
+I know in a couple of weeks; we gardeners will be looking for lots of different recipes to use all that fresh garden zucchini.
+I still have bags and bags of shredded left in the freezer, so I’ve been making zucchini bread with it.
+My husband loves this recipe, and he’s been eating the bread like it’s going out of style.
 Enjoy!

 pumpkin zucchini bread